-Articles and works can be written in Russian, English or Chuvash.
+Articles can be written in Russian, English or Chuvash.

-The journal does not charge a fee for examining author's works and their peer reviewing.
+The journal does not charge a fee for reviewing and peer-reviewing of author's works.
 However, in order to ensure high-quality issue of academic journal with open full-text access, the corresponding services are paid according to the approved tariffs.
-Payment is made only after passing the scientific peer review and approval of the article by the editorial board of the journal.
-After that process the article will be published in instalment.
+Payment is made only after passing the scientific peer review and approval of the Article by the editorial board of the journal.
+After that process the article will be published in the next issue.

 I. General Requirements

 The articles must be typed in the Microsoft Word text editor in the following formats: *.doc (*.docx) or *. rtf.
 Font of an article should be Times New Roman.
 Text is fully justified without using automatic word break.
 Font size – 14, paragraph indention – 1 cm, one-and-a-half spacing, A4 series, margin on all sides is 2 cm.